There is a common complaints procedure for health and social care in Northern Ireland. The procedure has two stages.

-Health and social care trusts and boards must appoint a senior person within their organisation to take responsibility for making sure a procedure is in place that can adequately investigate and consider complaints.
+Health and social care bodies must appoint a senior person within their organisation to take responsibility for making sure a procedure is in place that can adequately investigate and consider complaints.

 This would usually be a director of the trust or a clinical governance lead in primary care.
 They can also delegate responsibility for checking the organisation complies with complaints regulations and learns lessons.

-Organisations must publicise the complaints procedure adequate so that patients and their relatives understand and know how to use it.
-This may include posters or notices in waiting rooms and practice/trust literature as well as information provided by health boards and trusts.
+Organisations must publicise the complaints procedure adequately so that patients and their relatives understand and know how to use it.
+This may include posters or notices in waiting rooms and practice/trust literature as well as information provided by the SPPG.